 Elon Musk, the founder of Neuralink, recently announced his intention to implant a chip that can provide information to the brain and observe brain functions into a human by the end of 2020.
-And he did not fail to disappoint the Cure Autism Now activists when he touted that it could “solve” conditions such as autism and schizophrenia.
+And he did not fail to disappoint the neurodiversity activists when he touted that it could “solve” conditions such as autism and schizophrenia.

 Elon, bro.
 Slow down.
 You’re walking your tech companies right into a trap.
 You should probably think through whether or not you actually want to “cure” autism.
 If you succeeded, which neuroscientists highly doubt will be the case, you would sabotage your own business by getting rid of a condition that has provided so much talent to the scientific community.
 Just ask one of the child psychologists who conceptualized the Autism Spectrum, Han Asperger.
 “It seems that for success in science or art, a dash of autism is essential.”
 Don’t ruin your business, bro.